 - 1 < or > to BT.
-Press the Menu Select button directly below BT to access the Bluetooth feature screen. - 2 ~ or ~ to Friendly name and press the Menu Select button directly below Edit.
-A blinking cursor appears in the Friendly Name screen. - 3 Use the keypad to edit the text. - 4 Perform one of the following actions: - Press the Menu Select button directly below 0k to save the new Friendly Name and return to the Bluetooth feature screen. - Press the Menu Select button directly below Cncl to return to the Bluetooth feature screen.
+Press the Menu Select button directly below BT to access the Bluetooth feature screen.

+A blinking cursor appears in the Friendly Name screen.

+- 3 Use the keypad to edit the text. - 4 Perform one of the following actions: - Press the Menu Select button directly below ik to save the new Friendly Name and return to the Bluetooth feature screen. - Press the Menu Select button directly below Cncl to return to the Bluetooth feature screen.